veebch/twirly/README.md

 A remote-controlled, programmable turntable powered by USB-C. Useful for making stop motion video and generally rotating stuff that you can't (or are too lazy to) get to.

-The application in the video is photography, but it could easily be repurposed as a rotating TV stand/ food carousel/ cake decorating robot etc.

 There are relatively cheap turntables (only slightly more expensive than this DIY version) that do the same thing, but building one is more interesting/ flexible.
 For example, if you need to make a version for heavy weights/large items, this should be a good start, as well as a much cheaper option than [that kind of turntable](https://noxon.tech/en/360-turntable/).